Codingforhackers/-eincode_blog/CSS frameworks with Nextjs/Css_Frameworks_with_Nexjs.md

 export default MyApp

 ```
-We used tow different CSS classes; let's break them down:
+We used two different CSS classes; let's break them down:

   - *bg-gray-800* : background color for this *div* will be set to **bg-gray-900**, a TailwindCSS variable that maps to the **#111927** HEX color.